-This topic describes how to create a managed edge cluster in the Container Service for Kubernetes (ACK) console.
-Managed edge clusters are designed to bring cloud computing to edges (clients).
-Managed edge clusters can be created, managed, and maintained in the ACK console.
-ACK is a platform that integrates cloud computing with edge computing on top of the edge computing infrastructure and integrated with cloud computing and edge computing.
+Managed edge Kubernetes clusters are designed to bring cloud computing to edges (clients).
+Managed edge Kubernetes clusters can be created, managed, and maintained in the Container Service for Kubernetes (ACK) console.
+ACK is a platform that integrates cloud computing with edge computing on top of the edge computing infrastructure.
+This topic describes how to create a managed edge Kubernetes cluster in the ACK console.

 ACK, Auto Scaling (ESS), and Resource Access Management (RAM) are activated.

 - Server Load Balancer (SLB) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.